Shawbost Norse Mill and Kiln

 Callanish Standing Stones - 8.5 miles (Prehistoric Site)

-Steinacleit Stone Circle - 10.5 miles (Prehistoric Site)
+Bernera Bridge Stone Circle - 9 miles (Prehistoric Site)

 Nearby accommodation is calculated 'as the crow flies' from Shawbost Norse Mill and Kiln.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.